miking-lang/miking/test/gpu/README.md

 ## Installation

-The `mi` compiler with GPU support can be installed from the `gpu-example` branch of `git@github.com:larshum/miking.git`.
+The `mi` compiler with GPU support can be installed from this branch, following the instructions in the README at the root of the repo.

-In addition to the requirements of `mi` itself, the GPU compilation also requires installing `make`, CUDA and Futhark:
+In addition to the requirements of `mi` itself, the GPU compilation also requires installing CUDA and Futhark:
 * CUDA is assumed to be installed in `usr/local/cuda`, which is the default installation directory.
-Use the following [installation guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).
+We recommend following the steps on the [download page](https://developer.nvidia.com/cuda-downloads).
-* To install Futhark, you may follow [these instructions](https://futhark.readthedocs.io/en/stable/installation.html)
+* To install Futhark, you may follow [these instructions](https://futhark.readthedocs.io/en/stable/installation.html).

 ## Running examples